OCD Intensive Treatment in Ontario

 Understanding OCD patterns and how your individual symptoms operate in the context of OCD will help provide insight and support change.

+Initial phase.
 Therapist-assisted exposures and regular contact between sessions.
-Consistent engagement impacts progress.
+Consistent engagement drives progress.

 In-Person